timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART B-AIRPORT DEVELOPMENT AND NOISE/CHAPTER 471-AIRPORT DEVELOPMENT/SUBCHAPTER I-AIRPORT IMPROVEMENT.md

 * (w) MOTHERS' ROOMS.—

-  * (1) IN GENERAL.—In fiscal year 2021 and each fiscal year thereafter, the Secretary of Transportation may approve an application under this subchapter for an airport development project grant only if the Secretary receives written assurances that the airport owner or operator will maintain—
+  * (1) IN GENERAL.—The Secretary of Transportation may approve an application under this subchapter for an airport development project grant only if the Secretary receives written assurances that the airport owner or operator will maintain—

     * (A) a lactation area in the sterile area of each passenger terminal building of the airport; and

-    * (B) a baby changing table in one men's and one women's restroom in each passenger terminal building of the airport.
+    * (B) a baby changing table in at least one men's and at least one women's restroom in each passenger terminal building of the airport.

   * (2) APPLICABILITY.—

+    * (A) AIRPORT SIZE.—

-    * (A) AIRPORT SIZE.—The requirement in paragraph (1) shall only apply to applications submitted by the airport sponsor of a medium or large hub airport.
+      * (i) IN GENERAL.—The requirements in paragraph (1) shall only apply to applications submitted by the airport sponsor of—

+        * (I) a medium or large hub airport in fiscal year 2021 and each fiscal year thereafter; and

+        * (II) an applicable small hub airport in fiscal year 2023 and each fiscal year thereafter.

+      * (ii) APPLICABLE SMALL HUB AIRPORT DEFINED.—In clause (i)(II), the term "applicable small hub airport" means an airport designated as a small hub airport during—

+        * (I) the 3-year period consisting of 2020, 2021, and 2022; or

+        * (II) any consecutive 3-year period beginning after 2020.

-    * (B) PREEXISTING FACILITIES.—On application by an airport sponsor, the Secretary may determine that a lactation area in existence on the date of enactment of this Act complies with the requirement in paragraph (1), notwithstanding the absence of one of the facilities or characteristics referred to in the definition of the term "lactation area" in this subsection.
+    * (B) PREEXISTING FACILITIES.—On application by an airport sponsor, the Secretary may determine that a lactation area in existence on October 5, 2018, complies with the requirement in paragraph (1)(A), notwithstanding the absence of one of the facilities or characteristics referred to in the definition of the term "lactation area" in this subsection.

-    * (C) SPECIAL RULE.—The requirement in paragraph (1) shall not apply with respect to a project grant application for a period of time, determined by the Secretary, if the Secretary determines that construction or maintenance activities make it impracticable or unsafe for the lactation area to be located in the sterile area of the building.
+    * (C) SPECIAL RULE.—The requirement in paragraph (1)(A) shall not apply with respect to a project grant application for a period of time, determined by the Secretary, if the Secretary determines that construction or maintenance activities make it impracticable or unsafe for the lactation area to be located in the sterile area of the building.

   * (3) DEFINITION.—In this section, the term—